alphagov/govuk-design-system/src/community/share-research-findings/index.md

 Try to include:
 - which service you used the pattern or component in
 - when you did your user research or test
+- whether it was a qualitative or quantitative study
-- whether you tested with users with access needs, noting any assistive technologies they - used
+- whether you tested with users with access needs, noting any assistive technologies they used

 ## More information